The Thamesfield Youth Association

 Known Grant Awards:

-- Nomad Youth & Community Project: Largest beneficiary receiving substantial annual donations (part of £200,000 total distributed to this organization)
+- Nomad Youth & Community Project: Largest single beneficiary from £200,000 total distributed to local causes; receives substantial annual donations from the charity

 - Eyot Boat Centre: £35,000 for waterfront development